emmt/ZippedArrays.jl/README.md

 The comparison `C == Z` shows that the two arrays are virtually the same (although not the same object, that is `C !== Z`).
-Building `Z` however requires no copy of array elements and the sizes of `Z` and `C` are quite
+Building `Z` however requires no copy of array elements and hardly requires additional memory, the sizes of `Z` and `C` are indeed quite different:
-different:

 ```julia
 julia> sizeof(Z)